Croussos7/Big_Data_Project/README.md

 2. Environment Setup => Python 3.9+ is recommended.
 Required packages are installed via pip (see training script first few lines).
 The GCS Service Account Key, should be named ***"KEY.json"***

-4. Execution Order
+4. Execution

-To run the full pipeline:

-a) *Run the training script* =>
-Trains the HMM, saves the model artifact, and uploads it to GCS.
-The script should exit successfully.
+Do not rerun the training or saving model script.
+The model should be saved in the denoted bucket.

 b) *Run the Publisher* =>
 Starts streaming market data (e.g. SPY).